 The new year is almost upon us.
 A fresh start, a new beginning, a new decade (how crazy is that?!), an empty book for you to fill up.

 I am someone who believes that you can start afresh anytime you decide but I also love setting goals for a new year.
 If you’re anything like me, you love setting goals, filling up your planner, and creating schedules.
 And why not?
 It is exciting!
-The possibility that you have 365 new, fresh, opportunities to steer your life in the direction you want and create your dream year is amazing.
+The fact that you have 365 new and fresh opportunities to steer your life in the direction you want and create your dream year is supercalifragilistically amazing!

-In order to do that, however, you have to pause.
+In order to do that, however, you first have to pause and rewind.

 Pause right now and take a deep breath.

 Before the 2020 fun begins, it is important to learn from and make peace with 2019.

 I can understand why many people don’t do this.
-It’s uncomfortable looking back at how things didn’t work out or how things went wrong.
-It’s easier to want to just start new and fresh.
+It’s uncomfortable looking back at how things didn’t work out or cringe at all the things that went wrong.
+It’s easier to want to just start new and fresh on a blank canvas.